This guide is for for those who want to become a pNetwork v4 Node.

 [log] # Path to the logs path = "./app.log" level = "debug" enabled = true max_log_size = 1_000_000_000 max_num_logs = 1 use_file_logging = false [core] timeout = 5 rpc_server_address = "127.0.0.1:3030" [networks.eth] # ETH client nodes (quicknode custom RPC is supported and automatically detected) endpoints = ["ws://127.0.0.1:8080"] sleep_duration = 10 network_id = "ethereum" validate = true gas_limit = 0 batch_size = 2 batch_duration = 0 pre_filter_receipts = false # Events to be listen to events = [ ["0xeD1DB453C3156Ff3155a97AD217b3087D5Dc5f6E", "0x9b706941b48091a1c675b439064f40b9d43c577d9c7134cce93179b9b0bf2a52"], ] [networks.bsc] pnetwork_hub = "0x0000000000000000000000000000000000000000" # BSC client nodes (quicknode custom RPC is supported and automatically detected) endpoints = ["ws://127.0.0.1:8081"] sleep_duration = 10 network_id = "bsc" validate = true gas_limit = 0 batch_size = 2 batch_duration = 0 pre_filter_receipts = false events = [ ["0xe1DA8919f262Ee86f9BE05059C9280142CF23f48", "0x9b706941b48091a1c675b439064f40b9d43c577d9c7134cce93179b9b0bf2a52"], ] [mongo] enabled = true index = "event_id" uri_str = "mongodb://localhost:27017/" database = "event-attestator" collection = "signed-events"

-1. Move the event-attestator-api repository start the app and initialise each chain
+repository start the app and initialise each chain - You can place for

 Notes